Defxult/Discord.swift/.github/ISSUE_TEMPLATE/bug_report.md

 **Required Checklist**
 - [ ] I am using the most up-to-date version.
 - [ ] This issue is not a duplicate.
+- [ ] I have the necessary intents enabled.